Person-Recognition-for-Pose-Estimation/Person-Recognition-for-Pose-Estimation/README.md

 - `component_models/`: Holds the original downloads of the separate models.
 Created by `download_models.py`
 - `dataset_folders/`: Holds the datasets needed to be stored locally.
 - `edited_components/`: Holds the modified versions of the component models and the untrained combined model.
 Created by `modify_models.py`
+- `libs/`: Holds individal files from AdaFace that are needed for the project.
 - `notebooks/`: Holds the notebooks used in development to create the model.
   - `download_models.ipynb`: Downloads the models from the HuggingFace hub.
   - `modify_models.ipynb`: Modifies the models and combines into the multi-task model.